cdcabrera/subscriptions-insights-frontend/CONTRIBUTING.md

 To serve content you'll need to have Docker, Node, and Yarn installed.

 Serving content comes in 3 variations
+- `$ yarn start`, Styled local run, without the Insights proxy.

+  The cons to this are a lack of chroming aspects such as functional login and left navigation.
-- `$ yarn start`, Styled local run WITH the Insights proxy.
+- `$ yarn start:proxy`, Styled local run WITH the Insights proxy.

   This requires access in order to be used, and you may be asked for your credentials during initial repository setup.
 The credentials are used to modify your `hosts` for local run.
-- `$ yarn start:local`, Styled local run, without the Insights proxy.

-  The cons to this are a lack of chroming aspects such as functional login and left navigation.
 - `$ yarn start:standalone`, No Insights styling, just the straight GUI.

   Useful for confirming issues between the Insights parent app vs the Subscriptions Insights GUI.

+### Proxy failing to run?
+Occasionally the proxy setup will attempt to connect, acknowledge that it's connected, but then fail to load the GUI.
+Things to try:

+#### It's Docker?
+1. Stop the build
+1. Restart Docker
+1. Run the build again, `$ yarn start:proxy`

+#### It's Authentication?
+1. Stop the build
+1. Confirm you're logged in, connect if necessary
+1. Run the build again, `$ yarn start:proxy`

+#### It's still failing, and now I'm frustrated!
+You can take the easy way out and just run, `$ yarn start`, it'll be styled and use mock data but you'll have enough access to continue development.

 ## Testing
 To test content you'll need to have Node and Yarn installed.